awesome-inc/NuPlug/README.md

 			new XElement("package", new XAttribute("id", "NuPlug.SamplePlugin"), new XAttribute("version", version))
 		));

-As an alternative, you can use xml files or string for the configuration.
+As an alternative, you can use xml files or a simple string for the configuration.

     const string xml = @"<?xml version=""1.0"" encoding=""utf-8""?>
     <packages>